American National Exhibition

 But the event is equally renowned for its art exhibition, which included such celebrated artists as sculptors Robert Laurent, Ibram Lassaw and Isamu Noguchi and painters Hyman Bloom, Jackson Pollock and Edward Hopper in an art show coordinated by the United States Information Agency (USIA).
 Prior to the exhibition, the House Un-American Activities Committee (HUAC) threatened to remove many of the artists who had been accused of links to communist activities.
-After President Eisenhower intervened, however, the exhibition went on as planned.
+After President Dwight D. Eisenhower intervened, however, the exhibition went on as planned.

 Interpretations of the event are mixed.
 Some called the event a success because it humanized both countries, leading to better relations between them.
 Some also note that the event resulted in "a landmark contract to mass-manufacture Pepsi in the Soviet Union," creating new business opportunity, as well as a better relationship.
 But others argue that "[a] year later, the Cuban missile crisis brought both sides to the brink of nuclear war, and ties didn't begin improving until the 1970s."
 Meanwhile, liberal critics characterized the exhibition as an American Cold War "propaganda strategy."